sksamuel/centurion/README.md

 #### Aggregator

-The aggregator will combine messages with the same correlation id and then dispatch as an array to the target.
+The Aggregator will combine messages with the same correlation id and then dispatch as an array to the target.
 The aggregating actor is created with the types of messages that are required before a "complete" message is ready.

 #### Periodic Actor

-The periodic actor broadcasts tick messages at a user defined interval.
+The PeriodicActor broadcasts tick messages at a user defined interval interleved with the normal messsages it receives.
-These tick messages can be used by an implementing actor to perform logic based on an interval.
+These tick messages can be used by an implementing actor to perform logic based on durations.

 #### Timeout Actor

-The timeout actor will terminate itself if a message is not received within a user defined interval.
+The TimeoutActor will terminate itself if a message is not received within a user defined duration.
+This actor is useful for implementing session time out patterns.

 #### Keep Alive Actor

-The keep alive actor will send a heartbeat after a user defined duration has passed without another message being received.
+The KeepAliveActor will send a heartbeat after a user defined duration has passed without another message being received.
 Each time a message is received then the heartbeat countdown is reset.
 This actor is analogous to the keep-alive pings you would see in a TCP connection.

 #### Pausable Actor

-The pausable actor is a finite state machine will two states - paused or running.
+The PausableActor is a finite state machine will two states - paused or running.
 If paused then any messages are buffered until the actor is resumed.
 If the actor is running then all messages are forwarded as normal to the target actor.

 #### Splitter

-The splitter accepts messages of Iterables and dispatches them singularly.
+The Splitter accepts collections of messages and dispatches them singularly to a target actor.
+The actor is understands messages of type Iterable, Iterator, Array, Java Iterables and Java Iterators.

 #### Resequencer